MelBoardman/milestone-project-1/README.md

 - Below this I added a button link to the Gallery page - This button is not a primary focus of this page and therefore is smaller and is the same colour as the background until hovered over.

-- Next I wanted to give a snippit of information about the gym to give the user a feel for it without including to much information.
-Then the button below this takes the user to the about page where they can find information about the membership options and classes.
+- Next I wanted to give a snippit of information about the gym to give the user a feel for it without including too much information.
+Then the button below this takes the user to the 'About' page where they can find information about the membership options and classes.

 - It was important for the user to find the information that they are after as quickly as possible and so I have included the location and contact information on this page also.